mxmrsn/Tutorials/exvivo.md

 4. Split the terminator window horizontally once and then vertically once
 5. Command ``` rqt ``` in both windows to launch the visual interfaces for lung 1 and lung 2
   - Usually the plugin is already selected, if it isn't choose Plugins>MEDLAB>MCB Test
-  - Also need to launch the footpedal gui at some point to drive the aiming device
+  - Also need to launch the footpedal gui at some point to drive the aiming device **TODO: put instructions on file>medlab>...etc**
     ![rqtgui](/imgs/exvivo/RQTGUI.png)
 6. Turn on the power switch to the electronics box
   - check that the board initialize (if the boards flash blue and the amps flash red that is bad)